slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 1. Prolonged fast, including water.

-Adding this item to the previous 3 provides a cure for every scenario of eczema, one that hasn't been studied yet in a latitudinal sample size.
+Adding this item to the previous 3 provides a cure for extreme scenarios of eczema that might otherwise only react to cortico-steroids.
+Note: this hasn't been studied yet in a latitudinal sample size.

 #### Dangers, but not Necessarily Bad: